Individual therapy with a NZ registered Occupational Therapist or Educational Psychologist

 Sessions are weekly, participants are expected to attend each week during the school term to reduce disruption to the group therapy process.

-This group is for babies born premature or full term who had a stay in NICU/SBCU
+At Heretaunga Womens' Centre.
+This group is for babies born premature or full term who had a stay in NICU/SBCU.

-The playgroup will be facilitated by a developmental therapist who can support understanding of developmental milestones and what parents can do at home to support their babies thrive.
+The playgroup is facilitated by a developmental therapist who can support understanding of developmental milestones and what parents can do at home to support their babies thrive.

 Children attending need to be pre-walking, and healthy enough to attend on the day, please no runny noses coughing etc for the safety of other babies.

-Sensory Profile 2 helps to create a sensory diet, a grouping of activities and tools to use to help regulate a sensory system that is either over responding or under responding.
+Sensory Profile 2 helps to create a sensory diet, a grouping of activities and tools to use to help regulate a sensory system that is either over responding or under responding to sensory input.

 Assessment of development from birth to current age, to assess for any skipped or reduced stages of development such as crawling, which may impact on future occupations such as handwriting.

-Interactive workshops for professionals on Autism, Sensory Processing Difficulties, Dyspraxia, Sensory Modulation, Play skills.
+Full day or Half day Interactive workshops for professionals on Autism, Sensory Processing Difficulties, Dyspraxia, Sensory Modulation, Connection through Play.

 Can be tailored to the individual needs of the group.